In Squarespace, there are two main ways to customize how text looks:

 Scaling fonts lets you control how big or small your site font gets when visitors use different devices.
 Learn how to customize your settings in Scaling fonts.

-In the Style Editor, select the Size tweak to set the font size.
+In Site Styles, select the Size tweak to set the font size.
 You can use the slider or manually enter a font size.

-In the Style Editor, select the Text Transform tweak to apply capitalization styling to text, including:
+In Site Styles, select the Text Transform tweak to apply capitalization styling to text, including:

 - Capitalize - Capitalize The First Letter Of Every Word